Discover Scheduling terminologies to help you organize your resources

-Now you can focus on creating and assigning specific tasks to each one of you team members, and as you do, Forecast then automatically creates an allocation bar.
+Now you can focus on creating and assigning specific tasks to each one of your team members, and as you do, Forecast then automatically creates an allocation bar.

-What about those types of projects where you don’t know what tasks (in advance) you’ll be working on, but you do however want to book a team member for lets say 100 hours to work on the project over the next 3 weeks?
-In this case you’d want to work in Project Allocation instead of Task allocation.
+What about those types of projects where you do not know what tasks in advance you will be working on, but you do want to book a team member for let's say 100 hours over the next 3 weeks?
+In this case, you will want to work in Project Allocation instead of Task allocation.

-With project allocation you book people’s time for projects and this will then affect their heatmap.
-You can either book them on a percentage basis or on a total amount of hours, it's completely up to you.
-When working with Project Allocation you can add on tasks to a project, and assign your people to that project, however the task bars associated to this project will not affect the allocation bar in any way when working in project allocations.
-You must manage the allocations manually if you wish to see any changes in the heatmap.
+With project allocation, you book people’s time for projects which then affects their heatmap.
+You can either book them on a percentage basis or on a total amount of hours.
+When working with Project Allocation you can add on tasks to a project, and assign your people to that project.
+However, the taskbar associated with this project will not affect the allocation bar in any way.
+So, you need to manage the allocations manually if you wish to see any changes in the heatmap.

-Accordingly when time is tracked on a task, the project completion bar will reflect that progress by filling up accordingly.
+Accordingly, when time is tracked on a task, the project completion bar will reflect that progress.

 From our experience, working in project allocations is very beneficial when running agile.